lzwjava/blog-source/_posts/en/2024-12-28-ai-translation-en.md

 ---
 layout: post
-title: "New Quora or TikTok Fully Powered by AI Translation"
+title: New Quora or TikTok Fully Powered by AI Translation
+translated: false
 ---

 * A new TikTok or Quora fully powered by AI translation.